DaveBackus/Data_Bootcamp/Markdown/related_courses.md

 From Andrew:

-Social Networking, Professor Mishra
+* Social Networking, Professor Mishra

-Real time and Big Data Analytics, Professor McIntosh
+* Real time and Big Data Analytics, Professor McIntosh

-Statistical Natural Language Processing, Professor Petrov
+* Statistical Natural Language Processing, Professor Petrov

+For undergrads, CS 101 is a more systematic approach to Python and computer science in general.
+Overlap with Data Bootcamp is 15-20 percent.